Can You Bring Nail Clippers on a Plane?

 Which Toiletry Items Are Considered Sharp and Which Not

 Understanding what constitutes a ‘sharp’ object in terms of airline travel can be somewhat confusing.
-Here, we’ll delve into various toiletry items, distinguishing which are considered sharp and which are not by most security authorities such as the TSA.
+Here, we’ll look into which toiletry items are considered sharp and which are not by most security authorities such as the TSA.

 Sharp Toiletry Items